WHAT TO WEAR

 Tones of Brown, Cream, Green and Grey are great starters.

-For family portraits choose about 2-3 of these colors and add a pop of warm color for visual interest like Mustard, Rust, Blush or Wine based on the season or your taste.
+For family portraits choose about 2-3 neutral colors and add a warm statement color for visual interest like Mustard, Rust, Blush or Wine based on the season or your taste.

-For Example: Mom has a long neutral flowy floral dress and pulls about 3 colors from it for the rest of the family.
+For Example: Mom has a long neutral flowy floral dress and pulls about 2-3 neutral earth tones from it for the rest of the family.
+Coordinating different shades of the same color can also look really great.

 The portrait location also plays a major role in coordinating a cohesive look, taking tones from the surrounding environment works wonderfully.
 Most of my sessions take place in desert scenery so neutrals and a pop of rust during golden hour photographs beautifully and compliments my editing style.